Clinical Pilates for Arthritis

 But how is Clinical Pilates different?

 This is where the tailoring comes in.

 Clinical Pilates is about MOVEMENT EFFICIENCY.
 Smooth coordinated movement with functional stability optimises the way we use and load our joints.

 Even within a Clinical Pilates repertoire, some exercises will suit one person but not another.

-Functional testing and individualising exercises becomes very important and is key to what we do at Wisdom Physiotherapy in Nedlands.
+Functional testing and individual exercises are very important and are key to what we do at Wisdom Physiotherapy in Nedlands.

 Doesn’t all Pilates just work on the premise of “Strengthening the Core”?

-While 20 years of looking at Tranversus Abdominus (commonly referred to as “your core” in exercise classes) in isolation was a good start, we now know that one can’t just train this muscle consciously on its own.
-The T.A., responsible for a lot of stability at our centre is part of a global synergy of muscles and it only fires effectively when we “do stuff”.
+While 20 years of looking at Tranversus Abdominus (commonly referred to as “your core”) in isolation was a good start, we now know that one can’t just train this muscle consciously on its own.
+The T.A., responsible for a lot of stability at our centre is part of a global synergy of muscles and it only works effectively when we “do stuff”.

 Our Clinical Pilates approach reflects current developments in the science of movement.
 The last 5-7 years has produced movement control literature which has shifted the focus from single muscle activity to function; it’s the whole-body movement that’s important.

 One of the biggest shifts has been the recognition of the direction of movement providing the best functional stability being unique to the individual.
 This development has been immensely helpful for finding the right exercises for already overloaded and damaged joints.